 Several years after graduation, welding engineering technology program alumni will:

 The educational objectives of the Welding Engineering Technology BS degree program align themselves very well with the Ferris State University Mission Statement.
-As the world continues to move toward a global society, it is imperative that students graduating from Ferris are well prepared to encounter the ever-changing environment of business and industry.
-The curriculum of WET program, in conjunction with the University General Education policy, ensures graduates have achieved the program objectives and are ready to meet the career, citizenship and life-long learning challenges that they will face in the ever-changing global society and economy.
+As the world continues to move toward a global society, it is imperative that students graduating from Ferris are well-prepared to encounter the ever-changing environment of business and industry.
+The curriculum of WELE program, in conjunction with the University General Education policy, ensures graduates have achieved the program objectives and are ready to meet the career, citizenship and life-long learning challenges that they will face in the ever-changing global society and economy.

 The Welding Engineering Technology program has adopted student outcomes which align with ABET Criterion 3 (ABET Engineering Technology Accreditation Commission, 2021).
 Students must achieve the following five (5) outcomes:

 - an ability to apply knowledge, techniques, skills and modern tools of mathematics, science, engineering, and technology to solve broadly defined welding engineering technology problems appropriate to the discipline;

 - an ability to design systems, components, or processes meeting specified needs for broadly defined welding engineering technology problems appropriate to the discipline;

 - an ability to apply written, oral, and graphical communication in broadly defined technical and non-technical environments;

 - an ability to conduct standard tests, measurements, and experiments and to analyze and interpret the results to improve processes; and

 - an ability to function effectively as a member as well as a leader on technical teams.